 The broader term "blended learning" may be applied to various teaching modalities that integrate scheduled synchronous class sessions with substantial asynchronous learning activities.
 During the COVID-19 contingency, OSU defines blended learning specifically as "both on-campus and remote elements.
 Students attend class in-person and remotely.
 Some components may include synchronous remote learning."

-All OSU academic colleges have hybrid courses; 738 courses officially carry the hybrid schedule type.
-They range from 350-student intro-level courses to graduate courses.
-The number of OSU hybrid courses offered grew 22.2% during the 2019-20 academic year compared to the previous year.
+All OSU academic colleges have hybrid courses; 900 courses officially carry the hybrid schedule type.
+The number of courses that carry this designation grew 27.2% between June 2020 and July 2021.
+Hybrid courses range from 350-student intro-level courses to graduate courses.

 In the Schedule of Classes, the schedule type of hybrid courses is Hybrid (HYB).
 The face-to-face meeting hours of the course are listed in the schedule.
 The class notes briefly describe the hybrid nature of the course, for instance by saying, “In addition to classroom meetings, this hybrid section includes significant online components that reduce classroom meeting time.”